Same-sex marriage in Nepal: Constitutional wording

 In 2010, several sources reported that same-sex marriage and protections for sexual minorities would be included in the new constitution being drafted.
 The Interim Constitution provided for a Constituent Assembly, which was charged with writing a permanent constitution.
-Under the terms of the Interim Constitution, the new constitution was to be promulgated by November 30, 2011, but a final six month extension was granted just before this deadline bringing the date to May 31, 2012.
-Negotiations failed and Prime Minister Baburam Bhattarai dissolved the Constituent Assembly on 28 May 2012 in preparations for the 2013 elections.
+Under the terms of the Interim Constitution, the new constitution was to be promulgated by 30 November 2011, but a final six month extension was granted just before this deadline, bringing the date to 31 May 2012.
+Negotiations failed and Prime Minister Baburam Bhattarai dissolved the Constituent Assembly on 28 May in preparations for the 2013 elections.
 The elections were held on 19 November 2013.
-The vote was repeatedly delayed, having previously been planned for 22 November 2012 following the dissolution of the Constituent Assembly on 27 May 2012, but it was put off by the Election Commission.
+The vote was repeatedly delayed, having previously been planned for 22 November 2012 following the dissolution of the Constituent Assembly, but was put off by the Election Commission.
 On 10 February 2014, Sushil Koirala was elected as prime minister with a large majority, breaking the political deadlock and opening the way for the constitution to be finalised.